VolkerSiep/SigmaMu/doc/source/tutorial/solving_models.rst

 The relaxation factor is called ``Alpha``.
 The first iteration attempts to reduce the molar flow in one step dangerously close to the domain limit (:math:`n > 0`).
 The solver hence stabilises the step by only admitting 83 %.
 The residual of maximal value to tolerance ratio is shown in the right-most column.

-The solving process returns a :class:`~simu.core.solver.simulation.SimulationSolverReport` object, which contains the content of above printed table for further analysis, but also the model's state vector in the solution point and a property to evaluate the model's properties.
+The solving process returns a :class:`~simu.core.solver.simulation.report.SimulationSolverReport` object, which contains the content of above printed table for further analysis, but also the model's state vector in the solution point and a property to evaluate the model's properties.
 In this example, the only interesting part are the thermodynamic properties of the source stream:

 >>> from pprint import pprint
 >>> pprint(result.properties[NHKeys.THERMO_PROPS]["source"])